 The coastal area is renowned for its surf beaches and relaxed atmosphere with a unique small town local feel.
 The suburb of Coolangatta is home to around 6000, while the large Tweed Shire, which includes two towns and 17 villages spaced out over 1300 square km, is home to more than 80,000.

 Coolangatta beach provides a wide and long expanse of sandy beach-front offering room for everyone including the occasional beach fisherman, the regular surfers and body-boarders, the kite surfer, the swimmers and of course those just looking to enjoy soaking up the glorious weather.

 Walking south, Coolangatta beach becomes Greenmount beach which leads into a headland breaking the sandy beachfront.
-On top of the hill is a wonderful viewing platform and there is also a walking track around the base.
+On top of the hill is Pat Fagan Park featuring a wonderful viewing platform and there is also a walking track around the base.

-Continuing south and down the hill is the popular Rainbow Bay, a small section of beach featuring a surf club which then leads into Snapper Rocks, an area popular with surfers.
+Continuing south and down the hill is the popular Rainbow Bay Surf Club and a small beach which then leads into Snapper Rocks, an area popular with surfers.
 Continuing around the coastline you’ll find Point Danger, another rising headland again breaking the sandy beachfront.

 Point Danger was named by Captain Cook and today features a magnificent lookout providing 180-degree views along the coastline and out to the wide expanse of ocean.
 A memorial to Captain Cook is a feature of Point Danger along with walking track, grassed areas and sheltered tables for picnics at the popular spot.

 Continuing south, and down the hill now, is Duranbah Beach which is a hugely popular spot with surfers.
 There are two parks at either end of Duranbah, the northerly one featuring barbecues and sheltered seating and at south end a grassed area and kids playground.